Email/Postal Rules of Play

 - A player who withdraws from all CCLA games for any reason other than illness, documented by a physician's statement (if the Tournament Director so requests), or who forfeits more than one game for any reason, will not be permitted to enter any new events for one year from the withdrawal or forfeit, unless he posts a $25.00 cash bond.
 Such a bond shall be credited back to the player's account if one calendar year elapses without any additional withdrawals or forfeits, but if either of these occurs, the bond is forfeited to CCLA.
 Any player who forfeits such a bond, and wishes to enter new events, shall have to post a $50.00 bond, subject to the same conditions above, for a refund.
 Any player who forfeits two such bonds shall be automatically and irrevocably barred from CCLA play and his membership terminated.

 - Unless otherwise specified on the official tournament section assignment sheet, all games which are unreported at the end of two years (24 months) from the date on the assignment sheet, will be scored as close-out (unrated) draws.
 (The exceptions to 24-month close-outs are final rounds of championship events, which have a 30-month close-out.)
-Either player may request adjudication of the game(s) involved, on or within one week prior to the close-out date, by sending gamescore, diagram of final position and any pertinent analysis, to the Tournament Director.
+Either player may request adjudication of the game(s) involved, on or within one week prior to the close-out date, by sending a complete game score, diagram of final position and any pertinent analysis, to the Tournament Director.
 Any such request must be made during the three-week period beginning one week before the close-out date and ending two weeks after the close-out date.
 Or, extensions in playing time may be granted by the Tournament Director if both players agree to such extension.
 Extensions are made in 6-month increments, but will not be allowed where the specific tournament rules prohibit them, or where they will delay the awarding of prizes and/or advancements to subsequent rounds of play.

 - The number of players in any one section of a semi-final or a final round will depend on the number of winners in preliminary rounds, and such sections will be established by the Tournament Director.